Vishal2Ch/vishalchauhan.github.io/README.md

 - Learned and practiced **PowerShell scripting** for automation and system management tasks
 - Gained exposure to **ArgoCD** and **CircleCI** for continuous deployment and CI/CD workflows
 - Developed a clear understanding of **IAM (Identity and Access Management)** concepts and access control
-- Managed and configured **multiple virtual machines using Ansible** for efficient configuration management and automation
+- Managed and configured **multiple virtual machines using Ansible** for efficient configuration management and automation.

-This internship strengthened my understanding of cloud-native architectures, infrastructure as code, and DevOps best practices while working on real-world production-like environments.
 ---

 ## 🛠️ Skills